Opticians work in the eye care segment of health care. Find out more about job duties, salaries, and career outlook in this guide.

 Selling eyewear accessories

 Opticians, optometrists, and ophthalmologists work with people to improve their eyesight, but they have different responsibilities.
-All three roles support each other and are a vital part of ensuring patients' eye care.
+All these roles support each other and are an essential part of ensuring patients’ eye care.

 The chain starts with the optometrist, who performs vision tests and eye exams to write prescriptions for corrective lenses or eye medication and to uncover any abnormalities in the eye.